 Every engagement project is different.
-In the early planning stages of a community engagement process, Council undertakes an extensive analysis of the project's context, circumstances, history, sensitivity, level of impact and level of influence the community has.
-Based on this analysis, we deliver an engagement plan that includes the most appropriate approach, levels and tools of the process.
+In the early planning stages of a community engagement process, Council undertakes an extensive analysis of the project's context, circumstances, history, sensitivity, stakeholders, level of impact and level of influence the community has.
+Based on this analysis, we deliver an engagement plan that includes the most appropriate stakeholders, approach, levels and tools of the process.
 We are flexible and responsive to the needs of each unique engagement process.

 Our community engagement activities will broadly fall into the below categories, recognising that different stakeholders will choose to engage at different levels.

-It is worth noting that some community engagement processes are required to adhere to other Victorian Government legislation, such as land-use planning or service requests/complaints.
+It is worth noting that some community engagement processes are required to adhere to other Victorian Government legislation, such as land-use planning or service requests/complaints, as referenced earlier in this document.
 This policy does not apply to these processes.